QuiftNetwork/QuiftRaider/README.md

 # QuiftRaider ʙᴇᴛᴀ
-## ❗ QUIFTRAIDER IS STILL IN DEVELOPMENT AND NOT READY FOR RELEASE
+## ❗ QUIFTRAIDER RECODE IS STILL IN DEVELOPMENT AND NOT READY FOR RELEASE.
+BUY PREMIUM VERSION FOR BETTER PERFORMANCE.
 Buy our premium version here : [discord.gg/quift](https://discord.gg/quift)
 ### 👤USERNAME: FreeQuiftRaider
 ### 🔒KEY: FreeQuiftRaider